 The extent to which another provision of another statute (s 23 of the Federal Court Act) may be called in aid of the operation of the special statute here (the Workplace Relations Act) in a case in which conspiracy is alleged and relief under the latter act is sought, raises a further question which I do not need to answer in this case.

-In substance, the applicants’ contend that the orders should not have been made for a number of reasons, some of which overlap.
+In substance, the applicants contend that the orders should not have been made for a number of reasons, some of which overlap.
 I have already touched upon these in part.
 They include:

 (i) the orders are made in respect of the implementation of a tort (of conspiracy), which is, if proved, complete: an injunction in these circumstances, assuming it to be available anyway in respect of a conspiracy, should not be granted here;